Our Newest Polar Bear Adventure—A Rare Opportunity for Close-Up Photos at Eye Level

 Day 2: Exploring Fairbanks—Alaskan Homestead Visit / Creamer's Field

-We've built this day in Fairbanks into the trip to ensure that any potential travel delays don't impede our guests' ability to get all the way to Kaktovik with us.
-And, it's a terrific introduction to Alaska and the Arctic beyond before heading nearly 400 miles farther north to reach our destination tomorrow.
+This day is a terrific introduction to Alaska and the Arctic beyond before heading nearly 400 miles farther north to reach our destination tomorrow.

 We’ll spend this morning at the homestead of three-time Iditarod finisher Lisbet Norris and bear biologist and bear conflict specialist Nils Pedersen.
 Visit their working sled dog kennel and their off-grid home, then take a guided half-mile walk through the boreal forest surrounding their property.
 See a dog sledding demonstration, spend time with sled dog puppies, and meet wildlife service dogs Rio and Soledad, an ancient breed of Scandinavian spitz with a unique ability to shepherd bears that are helping aid important polar and grizzly bear conservation work in the Arctic.